square/womeng_handbook/README.md

 ## License

-© 2016 Square, Inc. The “WomEng Handbook” is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+© 2022 Block, Inc. The "WomEng Handbook" is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).